I’ll soon return to Nigeria, says Sunday Igboho

-The popular Yoruba nation agitator, Chief Sunday Adeyemo, popularly called ‘Sunday Igboho’, said Monday that he would soon return to Nigeria, reiterating his commitment to the actualisation of the Yoruba nation.
+I’ll soon return to Nigeria, says Sunday Igboho Ibadan The popular Yoruba nation agitator, Chief Sunday Adeyemo, popularly called ‘Sunday Igboho’, said yesterday that he would soon return to Nigeria, reiterating his commitment to the actualisation of the Yoruba nation.

 Adeyemo lauded sons and daughters of Yoruba for their courage and relentless support for the actualisation of the Yoruba nation, adding that the Fulani herdsmen activities against the economy and security of Yoruba people will be resolved as soon as possible.